top of page

 House with a "For Sale" sign in front, surrounded by a green lawn and colorful flowers.
 The sky is clear and blue.

-Why Online Engagement Matters LA Home for Buyers - Los Angeles Home Search
+Why Online Engagement Matters for Luxury Home Buyers in Los Angeles

-I recently ran across Zillow’s new research showing that homes with strong online engagement — lots of views, saves, and shares — tend to sell faster and for better prices.
+I recently came across Zillow’s new research showing that homes with strong online engagement—lots of views, saves, and shares—tend to sell faster and for better prices.
 Zillow For someone considering a move to Los Angeles, that insight feels especially powerful.

-According to Zillow’s analysis, a listing that draws around 250 views per day often goes under contract within a week, with 75 % of those homes sold in two weeks.
-Zillow+1 If a listing gets 500+ daily views, those homes frequently sell above asking price.
+According to Zillow’s analysis, a listing that draws around 250 views per day often goes under contract within a week.
+In fact, 75% of those homes sell in just two weeks.
+Zillow+1 If a listing gets 500+ daily views, those homes frequently sell above the asking price.
 Zillow

 Similarly, Zillow shows that five saves per day can push a listing to sell within a week.
 Listings with 10 or more saves daily tend to sell for more than the list price.
-Zillow Shares matter too: homes shared 10–20 times a day often go pending quickly, and when shares exceed 20 per day, sales often feel like a bidding war.
+Zillow Shares matter too: homes shared 10–20 times a day often go pending quickly.
+When shares exceed 20 per day, sales can feel like a bidding war.
 Zillow+1

-What does that mean for you if you’re relocating to L.A. and your Los Angeles Home Search?
-It means you’ve got a chance to ride momentum — if you're plugged into the right tools and working with someone who reads the data.
-If you spot a listing that’s racking up views and saves, that may signal a competitive neighborhood, high demand, and potentially high return on investment.
+What does this mean for you if you’re relocating to L.A. and conducting your Los Angeles home search?
+It means you have a chance to ride the momentum.
+If you're plugged into the right tools and working with someone who understands the data, you can identify competitive neighborhoods, high demand, and potentially high returns on investment.

 Why This Matters for Los Angeles

-In Los Angeles, demand is often just ahead of supply.
-That imbalance makes timing and knowledge key.
-Zillow’s findings underscore a broader shift: digital engagement isn’t just noise — it reflects real buyer interest.
-For out-of-state movers or folks unfamiliar with the market, those signals can be a map.
+In Los Angeles, demand often outpaces supply.
+This imbalance makes timing and knowledge key.
+Zillow’s findings underscore a broader shift: digital engagement isn’t just noise—it reflects real buyer interest.
+For out-of-state movers or those unfamiliar with the market, these signals can serve as a valuable map.

-The homes that draw attention online usually have something going for them: walkable streets, good commutes, strong schools — elements families care about when they relocate.
-In a market like L.A., where neighborhoods vary dramatically block to block, engagement metrics can spotlight the hidden gems before they become headlines.
+The homes that draw attention online usually have something going for them: walkable streets, good commutes, and strong schools.
+These are elements families care about when they relocate.
+In a market like L.A., where neighborhoods vary dramatically from block to block, engagement metrics can spotlight hidden gems before they become headlines.

 That said, this isn’t an automated guarantee.
-High engagement often means competition, meaning buyers need readiness — pre-approval, flexibility, and clarity on priorities.
+High engagement often means competition.
+Buyers need to be ready—pre-approval, flexibility, and clarity on priorities are essential.
 As your guide, I believe in helping you interpret those signals with nuance.
-Sometimes high engagement means a hot listing; other times it indicates a bidding war you may want to avoid.
+Sometimes high engagement means a hot listing; other times, it indicates a bidding war you may want to avoid.

 Thinking Strategically: How to Use the Data

 • Use online engagement as a filter.
-If you see a listing with strong views/saves/shares but the price feels high, it may be worth watching — but don’t get caught up in hype.
+If you see a listing with strong views, saves, and shares but the price feels high, it may be worth watching.
+However, don’t get caught up in the hype.

-• Work with an experienced local Realtor (that’s me) who tracks both online signals and neighborhood context — condition, long-term value, commute times, local amenities.
+• Work with an experienced local Realtor (that’s me) who tracks both online signals and neighborhood context—condition, long-term value, commute times, and local amenities.

 • Be financially ready.
 Competitive homes move fast.
 If you like something, have your financing lined up and know what you’re willing to pay.